 Saucony Kinvara 12 review TL;DR: if you are looking for a fast running trainer, look no further than the Saucony Kinvara 12.

 I don't think I was ready for the Saucony Kinvara 12 after testing the Saucony Endorphin Shift recently, an all-cushion running cruiser for slower training days and recovery.
-Before that, I tried another Endorphin shoe, the Saucony Endorphin Pro, a high-stack running racer that might just be a bit too firm for my taste.
-After these experiences, I started to associate Saucony with chunky running trainers but the Kinvara 12 offered something different, something fresh, something...exciting.
+Before that, I tried another Endorphin shoe, the Saucony Endorphin Pro, a high-stack running racer that might be a bit too firm for my taste.
+After these experiences, I started to associate Saucony with chunky running trainers, but the Kinvara 12 offered something different, something fresh, something... exciting.

-Unlike the Endorphin Collection, the Kinvara franchise has been going on for 12 years and you can definitely tell it's not the first iteration of the shoes.
+Unlike the Endorphin Collection, the Kinvara franchise has been going on for 12 years, and you can tell it's not the first iteration of the shoes.
 The Kinvara 12 uses the latest Saucony tech, such as the PWRRUN midsole and the FORMFIT upper, but at the same time, optimises both for faster, more responsive training.
-I'm going to go out on a limb here by saying that the Kinvara 12 are the best running shoes Saucony has to offer right now.
+I'm going to go out on a limb here by saying that the Kinvara 12 are the best running shoes Saucony offers right now.
 There.
 I said it.

 The Saucony Kinvara 12 is the latest iteration of the Kinvara franchise and therefore only introduces iterative changes to the shoes.
 There is nothing too revolutionary at present here we haven't seen in other Saucony shoes, but this definitely doesn't mean the Kinvara is old news.
 Most of the latest innovation from Saucony is present here.